By Fransisco Msonge (MD), 2023

 “And God hath set some in the church, first apostles, secondarily prophets, thirdly teachers, after that miracles, then gifts of healings, helps, governments, diversities of tongues.”

-The question should be: what is the biblical meaning of the phrase “new tongues, unknown tongues” or the grift of speaking in tongues?
-Does the Bible mean the ecstatic utterances we see in today`s world, or does it mean a new tongue but an actual and ordinal human language?
+Another question is: What is the biblical meaning of the phrase “new tongues,” or the gift of speaking in tongues?
+Does the Bible refer to the ecstatic utterances commonly seen in today’s world, or does it mean a new tongue that is an actual and ordinary human language?

 Many Pentecostal and charismatic practices include speaking in tongues in their worship.
 This is done by having emotional preaching and music, active movement, praying with their arms raised, and trying to pray down the spirit.
 Slowly, they become possessed by the spirit.
 This is followed by babbling, unintelligible words that no one can understand.
 Some may simply whisper these words, while others may shout with ecstatic movement.